 What does fall mean to you?
 For us, it means long hikes in the woods, bonfires in the back yard, watching football, picking pumpkins, our favorite fall festival, and gorgeous colors outside.
 All of these things bring us comfort and joy, but so do our favorite fall foods!

 Your best piece of kitchen equipment in the fall is your slow cooker.
-If you don't already have one, this one is my favorite….and according to my husband I'm an expert on them since I currently own 4 and recently gave 2 away to make him hush for a little bit about my crockpot collection.
+If you don't already have one, this one is my favorite….and I've had quite a few of them over the years.
+Others have been given away or died, but this one is a keeper!
 Depending on the size of your family, get the largest size that you can.
 Here are some benefits of a slow cooker that you might not know:

 - Saves time on dinner meals when your schedule is busy

 - Prepares enough for dinner and leftovers

 - Allows spices to deepen the flavor of your meals

 - Almost any meal can be adapted for it

 Jambalaya – It's a great meal idea straight from N'awlins!
 You can make it for your family whenever they want something spicy, even in the fall.
 Take your favorite recipe and add the ingredients to your slow cooker.
 Instead of water, use chicken broth as the liquid base to season your meal.
 If you are adding shrimp wait until five minutes before cooking time is complete since they don't take long to cook.
 Set the timer on low and cook for six to eight hours.
 Serve over hot rice.